U.S. History

 Hippos

-Expectations: Explain in a 3 minute SMORE presentation, teach the historical significance of your person, and how/why they are relevant to APUSH.
+Expectations: Make a short video and house it on a Smore Website.
+Explain in less than two minutes (including video) the historical significance of your person, and how/why they are relevant to APUSH.
 Try and link them to others on the page if it makes it easier for you to create something.
+100 points

 "It's time to fight back that's what Huey said,